 (7) The Third-party Examiner shall enter the skills test results on the driver's record through the division web application within 48 hours of the test.

 (8) Test results are only acceptable if testing was completed within the previous six months.

 (9) The division shall accept the score sheet as proof the driver has completed one or more skills tests.

-(10) As a result of the driver not completing or passing the skills test within 6 months of the original failed or incomplete test, the Third-party Examiner shall send the score sheet directly to the division representative.
+(10) As a result of the driver not completing or passing the skills test within six months of the original failed or incomplete test, the Third-party Examiner shall send the score sheet directly to the division representative.

-(1) During inspections the representative(s) designated by the Third-party Tester shall cooperate with the Division or Federal representative with respect to on-site inspections.
+(1) During inspections the representative(s) designated by the Third-party Tester shall cooperate with the division or federal representative with respect to on-site inspections.

 (3) The Third-party Tester shall maintain accurate driver testing records and must be able to furnish them upon request.

-(4) Check rides may be made by any designated division representative to verify compliance with the State and Federal minimum testing standards and may consist of:
+(4) Check rides may be made by any designated division representative to verify compliance with the state and federal minimum testing standards and may consist of: